biandoucheng/bd-py-cmd/README.md

 2. Support executable methods for directly querying commands during command queries Enter the '.' symbol to exit the help prompt
-    Enter '/' to query the executable method of the selected command `
+    Enter '/' to query the executable method of the selected command

+3. Fix Bugs
+    Fix the issue of execution errors caused by the 'None' parameter in the run dictionary and optimize information output `